 };

-// request handler (started from send_request)
+// request handler

-request_handler = function () {
+redips.requestHandler = function () {

-if (request.status === 200) { // and the HTTP status is OK
+// if HTTP status is OK

-// get progress from the XML node and set progress bar width and innerHTML
+// set progress bar width and innerHTML

-progress.style.width = progress.innerHTML = level.nodeValue + '%';
+redips.div.style.width = redips.div.innerHTML = level + '%';

 }

-else { // if request status is not OK
+// if request status is not OK

-progress.style.width = '100%';
+redips.div.style.width = '100%';

-progress.innerHTML = 'Error:[' + request.status + ']' + request.statusText;
+redips.div.innerHTML = 'Error:[' + xhr.status + ']' + xhr.statusText;

 }